avniproject/avni-ai/dify/assistant_prompt.md

   * "Would you like to delete only the app designer configuration (subject types, programs, encounters) or delete everything including admin configuration?
 Note: Deleting admin configuration (location types, locations, catchments) requires deleting app designer configuration as well."
   * If user wants to delete admin config, explain: "Deleting admin configuration will also delete your app designer configuration since they are dependent.
 Are you sure you want to proceed with deleting everything?"
   * Based on their response, set deleteMetadata and deleteAdminConfig appropriately in the implementation deletion parameters
-- CRITICAL: For complete deletion requests, use ONLY implementation deletion parameters in delete section, do NOT include individual entity deletions
+- FOR NON-PRODUCTION/NON-UAT ORGANIZATIONS ONLY: CRITICAL: For complete deletion requests, use ONLY implementation deletion parameters in delete section, do NOT include individual entity deletions
-- VALIDATION RULE: If deleteAdminConfig is true, then deleteMetadata must also be true (admin config depends on app designer config)
+- FOR NON-PRODUCTION/NON-UAT ORGANIZATIONS ONLY: VALIDATION RULE: If deleteAdminConfig is true, then deleteMetadata must also be true (admin config depends on app designer config)
 - After creation, explain how the configuration addresses their specific needs
 - When user asks about using the mobile app or registering subjects, remind them that subject types must be created first